 National Carrot Cake Day (February 3)

-February 3 is a day to celebrate one of the most beloved desserts—National Carrot Cake Day.
+National Carrot Cake Day on February 3 is a sweet excuse to celebrate one of the most loved desserts around.

 When is the Holiday?